Romans 12:2

 Well, we do want our sports heroes to set an example to us.
 But notice that somebody like Israel Folau who spoke out against homosexuality or Margaret Court are not accepted as sports heroes anymore because they uphold a Christian morality.
 Now God warns us in our text today that we should not be conformed to that kind of living.
 We should be transformed by the renewal of your mind.
 Now I want to point out that this transformation to a Christian worldview is not something that happens overnight.

 It's the word metamorphosis.
 Remember that word?
 It's a word we use for when some beetle makes a cocoon and comes out like a beautiful butterfly, and that takes time, doesn't it?
 It's close to what we as Christians call sanctification, but it's more than that.
-Sanctification talks about renewing our hearts, but when it talks about this metamorphosis, it also talks about renewing our minds, the way we think, the way we understand things, the way we yeah.
+Sanctification talks about renewing our hearts, but when it talks about this metamorphosis, it also talks about renewing our minds, the way we think, the way we understand things, the way we, yeah.

 We marry that to the way we behave so that in heart, soul, and mind, we may worship God.
 But here, we are speaking especially of our rationality, the way we reason, the way we evaluate, the way we judge things, the way we interact with God's world.
 In other words, it's talking here about adopting a Christian worldview.
 Now if you want to know what that entails, we do well to look at the end of chapter 11 of Romans that we read here where we have the doxology.
-It begins, oh, the depth of the riches and wisdom and knowledge of God.
+It begins, oh, the depths of the riches and wisdom and knowledge of God.

 How unsearchable are His judgments and how inscrutable His ways.
 The first thing we have to do when we study God's word is to recognise God's greatness displayed in it all.
-The recognition of the power and wisdom and ability of God to do things that are beyond our understanding.
-Even God knows the sparrow that falls off the power line.
+The recognition of the power and wisdom and, yeah, ability of God to do things that are beyond our understanding.
+Even God knows the sparrow that falls off of the power line.
 He knows the number of hairs on our head.

 And therefore, as Christians, we should have no problem with miracles, with creation, with the virgin birth, with the resurrection.
 A God who can do all this, He can do that too, surely.
-Secondly, we read there, for who has known the mind of the Lord or who has been His counsellor?
+Secondly, we read there, for who has known the mind of the Lord or who has been His counselor?
 We have to recognise that God is beyond our understanding.
 He is not responsible to us.

-The quotation here comes from Isaiah 40.
+The quotation here comes from Isaiah chapter 40.
 And there are some questions that we just won't be able to answer.
 Questions like, why is there sickness and war and poverty?
 Yes.
 We know it's because of sin, but why this person, not that one?

-Now the world believes that if there is a god, that he owes it to us to save us, to look after us, and bring us into his glory.
+Now the world believes that if there is a God, that He owes it to us to save us, to look after us, and bring us into His glory.
 Now God doesn't owe us anything because we have rebelled against Him through Adam.
 By nature, we are children of wrath.
 And therefore, as Christians, we should realise that though we may talk about human rights, really, there are no such things as human rights.
 We only have the privileges that God gives us by His grace.

 Everything good that we receive from God is not because we deserve it, but by grace.
-God's common grace whereby He makes the sun shine on sinners and saints alike, but for us also God's special grace by which He brings us into salvation and a relationship with His son, Jesus Christ.
+God's common grace whereby He makes the sun shine on sinners and saints alike, but for us also God's special grace by which He brings us into salvation and a relationship with His Son, Jesus Christ.
 And the doxology ends then, for from Him and through Him and to Him are all things.
 To Him be glory forever.
 Amen.

 The recognition that everything is from, through, and to God is so important for our worldview.
-There's all we see around us is a blessing from God and that science and knowledge too are from God and that, therefore, He cannot be excluded from the education that our children receive.
+All we see around us is a blessing from God and that science and knowledge too are from God and that, therefore, He cannot be excluded from the education that our children receive.
 And we recognise that everything we have is through God, and here we think especially of Jesus Christ, that He is the only mediator by which we can receive God's grace.
 Other religions cannot help you there, whether it's Islam or Hinduism or just naturalism.
 They don't give any help.

 It's only when we pray in Christ's name that we receive God's blessing.
 And lastly, everything we do must be done to God.
 Now there is a Latin phrase we used to use.
 I wonder if some of you recognise it, Coram Deo.
 Anybody heard it?